AksoEo/docs/api/restful.md

 Errors are always `text/plain`.

+## CSRF protection
+When performing a request using user based authentication, the `X-CSRF-Token` header must be set to contain a CSRF token as provided by `GET /auth`.
+The verbs `GET`, `HEAD` and `OPTIONS` are excluded from the CSRF token requirement.

 ## Timeout
 All `GET` requests have a maximum database execution time (timeout) of 15 seconds.
 This means that any overly complicated filters should be split into several statements.